rowannadon/rkmlviewer2/README.md

 rkmlviewer is written in Go, uses OpenGL 3.3 for rendering, and GLFW for cross platform windowing support.

-rkmlviewer is developed on Ubuntu, but should run on other operating systems (Windows, macOS, other linux distros) (not tested)
+rkmlviewer is developed on Ubuntu, and has not been tested on other operating systems.

 rkmlviewer contains a command line (ncurses style) gui to select application options at runtime.